DanielcB123/jwks-server/ReadMe.md

 ## Generating RSA Keys

-In your project directory, use OpenSSL to generate the RSA keys:
+In our project directory, use our generate_keys.php to generate our .pem keys by using the command:

-    openssl genrsa -out keys/private_key.pem 2048
-    openssl rsa -in keys/private_key.pem -pubout -out keys/public_key.pem
+    php generate_keys.php

 ## Installing PHP Dependencies

-Navigate to your project directory and run:
+Navigate to our project directory and run:

     composer require firebase/php-jwt